durgesh017/Shoply-E-Commerce/README.md

 - Comprehensive Testing 🛠

-### Application Details
+# Application Details
-The application comprises two main panels:

 ##### Admin Panel
-The Admin Panel allows the administrator to:
+- The Admin Panel allows the administrator to:

-INSERT, UPDATE, and DELETE products.
+- INSERT, UPDATE, and DELETE products.

-Add products to various categories.
+- Add products to various categories.

 ##### User Panel
-The User Panel enables users to:
+- The User Panel enables users to:

 - Browse products added by the admin.